kyle-pena-nlp/swagger-mcp/README.md

 Visit [http://localhost:9000/docs](http://localhost:9000/docs) to confirm the sample server is running.

 We'll use this sample server to show how to configure an MCP server in Windsurf.

+**Make sure the sample server is running before following the Windsurf or Cursor instructions below.**

 ### Windsurf
 Start an MCP Server in Windsurf (Windsurf Settings -> Settings -> Windsurf Settings -> Cascade -> Add Server -> Add Custom Server):